 Stu and I set off from Shrewsbury on Friday morning, and returned on Sunday afternoon, giving us the equivalent of two full days to explore the city.

 We seriously lucked out with the weather while we were there, which kind of made us reluctant to spend too much time inside buildings when there was so much sunshine to enjoy outside.
-So we didn’t visit as many museums and galleries as we would otherwise like to have done, but here’s what we did manage to see and do.
+So we didn’t visit as many museums and galleries as we would otherwise like to have done, but here’s what we did manage to see and do on our weekend in Liverpool.

 The Albert Dock